Every state has different laws concerning nonpayment, a subcontractor needs to consult a lawyer to see your options.

 One of the final ways to try to receive payment from the general contractor is through a lawsuit; however, going to court costs money.
 If the subcontractor wins, the judge might order the general contractor to pay their legal bills.
 And in states with “prompt pay” laws, it is easier on the subcontractor than the general contractor.
 “Prompt pay” laws give a certain number of days after the contractor receives a receipt to pay their subcontractors.
 If they don’t they are breaking the law.
 While this is just one of the laws that subcontractors can use to receive payment, a lot of it depends on the contract and if there is a clause that ties subcontractors to binding arbitration or if they’re allowed to sue.

 In order to be able to receive payment for anything you do, you have to document it.
 Even if a case goes to court, you aren’t paid on what you did, but what you documented.
 That’s why it’s so important for subcontractors to use a construction project management system.
-In the case of nonpayment, it’s easier to find all documents and communications related to the project.
+In the case of nonpayment, it’s easier to find all documents, communications, and construction contracts related to the project.

-Subcontractors have more tools than ever to help document all of their man hours and labor on a project.
+Subcontractors have more tools than ever to help document all of their man-hours and labor on a project.
 When subcontractors use those tools they help ensure payment from their general contractor and stop nonpayment.
 In the end, it is beneficial to utilize software for subcontractors such as eSUB to keep a record of documents and keep everything organized and accessible.
 In the event that you do take a case to court, having all of the proper documents and records helps your case greatly, and gets you one step closer to getting paid.